US HVAC roll-up, mapped

 How many HVAC contractors are there in the US?

-About 125,000 active HVAC contractor establishments, per the BLS Quarterly Census of Employment and Wages NAICS 238220 series.
+Orbital tracks 167,717 active HVAC contractor establishments across all 50 states and 44 metros.
 Roughly 90 percent are independent operators with one to five trucks.
 The roll-up era has bought up the largest 12,000 or so locations.
-The remaining 113,000 contractors are the long tail that most field-service software, parts wholesalers, and lead-gen platforms are actually trying to reach.
+The remaining 155,000-plus contractors are the long tail that most field-service software, parts wholesalers, and lead-gen platforms are actually trying to reach.

 How big is the US HVAC industry?

-Roughly 150 billion dollars in annual revenue across HVAC contracting and services, per the IBISWorld 2024 US HVAC Industry Report.
+Roughly 150 billion dollars in annual revenue across HVAC contracting and services.
 That spans residential install and repair, commercial mechanical, and the parts and equipment distribution that feeds both.
 Equipment manufacturing through Carrier, Trane, Lennox, and Goodman is separate, and adds tens of billions more.

 Is the HVAC industry being consolidated by private equity?